joelcelen/desk-buddy/README.md

 - Implementing physical button behavior and functionality
 - Creating home page of the app with behavior and GUI appearance connected to this
 - Creating suggestionsbutton and corresponding page with information regarding sensor settings
+- Contributing to various wiki pages and readme
+- Updating overall GUI and appearance
+- Work on CI/CD, testing and pipeline

 ### [Ahmad Haj Ahmad](https://git.chalmers.se/haja)